Who is Floret?

 During the Fall, the email cadence is a little different.
 This is when emails are focused on the registration for online workshops.
 Because it’s a premium product and a high ticket item, the team targets customers who have signed up for the mini-course.
 This is important to Floret as they don’t want their customers who paid for a premium product to worry about where to go or how to access their course.

 Floret has different types of customers and for them making sure those customers receive relevant information is super important.
-Someone who’s interested in buying a $4 packet of seeds is not always the same person that is interested in buying a $2,000 course.
+Someone who is interested in buying a $4 packet of seeds is not always the same person that is interested in buying a $2,000 course.
 When a customer signs up for a free mini-course, they are then entered into a funnel that gets emails to register and ultimately purchase a course.
 Workshop students and alumni are also subgroups of this segment that receive special emails.
 Students receive notifications through email when a certain module is available.
 The ability to segment the students who paid for the course is key as this is content that is paid for, so the Floret team wants to make sure that only they get it.